 Foreign Languages in International Job Search

-Usually write your international CV or resume in local language to local companies and in English or other foreign language to international ones.
+Usually, write your international CV or resume in the local language to local companies and in English or another foreign language to international ones.

 Finding jobs for international shouldn't be a full-time job!